How Does An Inverter Work

 • If one panel is damaged or shaded, the production volume drops overall.

-• No capability to see each panel separately
+• There is no capability to see each panel separately

 • If your solar panels are angled differently, that is not ideal.